 During the second quarter 2015, the Company extended the term of its Gaithersburg, Maryland office lease, effective May 7, 2015, through January 31, 2021, with one additional five-year renewal at the Company's election.
 The Company is responsible for all utilities, repairs, insurance, and taxes under this operating lease.
 Effective July 1, 2015, the Company further modified its lease agreement to add additional leased space to its headquarters.
-The Company also leases a facility in Woburn, Massachusetts under an operating lease that expires in January 2017, and provides the Company with options to extend the lease beyond the current expiration date.
+The Company also leases a facility in Woburn, Massachusetts under an operating lease that expires in January 2017.
 Additionally, the Company leases office space in Denmark; this lease is currently on a month-to-month basis.
-Rent expense under the Company's facility operating leases for the three months ended March 31, 2016 and 2015 was \$254,044 and \$183,154, respectively.
+Rent expense under the Company's facility operating leases for the six months ended June 30, 2016 and 2015 was \$502,389 and \$380,641, respectively.